syhv-git/syhv-git.github.io/essays/inspiration-or-breach-of-copyright.md

 Copyright lawsuits are becoming pervasive in the modern world, as everyone can access anything posted by anyone.
 As such, content creators must obtain a deep understanding of both federal and international laws to keep themselves out of litigation.
 For CSAL Inc., this lawsuit is probably a drop in the bucket cost-wise and is not their first lawsuit on copyright infringement (Company Sues A Lot).
 For CG and any other private creator or startup company, this lawsuit can be devastating financially and is probably the first time they encounter a case.

 Creative Commons licenses allow everyone to loosen the tight restrictions set forth by the Copyright Act; however, nefarious organizations can abuse the system for financial gain.
 Both large organizations and private groups can distribute media under a false pretense that their content is licensed under Creative Commons, then sue others for breach of contract or willful copyright infringement [6, References].
-This deception can give copyright-licenses a notorious reputation, even though these licensing agreements are supposed to make copyright laws easier to comprehend and utilize for one's creative work.
+This deception can give copyright licenses a notorious reputation, even though these licensing agreements are supposed to make copyright laws easier to comprehend and utilize for one's creative work.
 The user must investigate everything, and due diligence is necessary to prevent litigation.

 IV.
 CONCLUSION